11 In Simplest Radical Form

 11 in its Simplest Radical Form: A Detailed Explanation

 The prime factorization of 11 is simply 11.
-It's a prime number, meaning it's only divisible by 1 and itself.
+Now, it's a prime number, meaning it's only divisible by 1 and itself.
+So, √11 is already in its simplest radical form.
 This means it doesn't contain any perfect square factors (other than 1, which doesn't change the value).
-Therefore, √11 is already in its simplest radical form.
 There's nothing to factor out or simplify.

 In conclusion: The simplest radical form of √11 is √11.